Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 A context is a physical or digital environment in which people interact with other actors, and which the people understand as distinct from other contexts.

 User agents tend to explain to people which origin or site provided the web page they're looking at.
-The actor that controls this origin or site is known as the web page's first party.
-When a person interacts with a UI element on a web page, the first party of that interaction is usually the web page's first party.
-However, if a different actor controls how data collected with the UI element is used, and a reasonable person with a realistic cognitive budget would realize that this other actor has this control, this other actor is the first party for the interaction instead.
+The actor that makes or delegates decisions about the content and data processing on this origin or site is known as the web page's first party.
+When a person interacts with a part of a web page, the first party of that interaction is usually the web page's first party.
+However, if a different actor makes the decisions about how that part of the page works, and a reasonable person with a realistic amount of time and energy would realize that this other actor has this control, this other actor is the first party for the interaction instead.

 A third party is any actor other than the person visiting the website or the first parties they expect to be interacting with.